NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/README.md

 Introduction to package, chips and ICs
 </summary>

-Processor interfaces all the instructions that are performed on the board(micro-controller).
+The chip design process begins with conceptualization, where the designers outline the high-level functionality, goals, and specifications of the chip.Processor interfaces all the instructions that are performed on the board(micro-controller).

 ![image](https://github.com/NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/assets/83216569/2b3cf20b-89a0-402a-b10c-83f26b25a103)